Camellia sinensis: Taxonomy

 In 2017, Chinese scientists sequenced the genome of C. s. var. assamica.
-It contains about three billion base pairs, which was larger than most plants previously sequenced.
+It contains about three billion base pairs, which is larger than most plants previously sequenced.

 The Cambodia type tea ("C. assamica subsp. lasiocalyx") was originally considered a type of Assam tea.
 However, later genetic work showed that it is a hybrid between Chinese small leaf tea and Assam tea.